newaetech/cwlint-demo-aes-arm/README.md

-# ChipWhisperer Lint Demos #
+# ChipWhisperer-Lint Multi-Build Demo #

-The following codebase shows several demos of the CW-Lint tool (see http://github.com/newaetech/ChipWhisperer-Lint).
+The following codebase shows a demo of the CW-Lint tool (see http://github.com/newaetech/ChipWhisperer-Lint).
 This tool is designed to make it easier for finding cryptographic leakage on embedded systems, be it a hardware or software solution.
 We have currently targeted implementations of AES - these demos all use AES-128 ECB, but other lengths and modes can be selected (or added if not supported yet).

 This tool has many use-cases, but the most powerful is to work as a "lint" style tool to catch leakage accidentally introduced in software or hardware implementations of cryptography.
 This can be setup to automatically run a given library across a wide variety of hardware targets for example, as leakage can vary widely between different devices.
 The setup is roughly like this: